lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 >
 > - `59e6205c`: `feat: add the leaderboard page`

-## 9. Build the dashboard - first widget
+## 9. Build the dashboard - first custom widget

 - add a custom dashboard page and set up a responsive 12-column widget grid
 - add the Filament built-in AccountWidget
-- add a first custom widget (`php artisan make:filament-widget QuoteWidget` -> custom, in a panel)
+- add the custom QuoteWidget (`php artisan make:filament-widget QuoteWidget` -> custom, in a panel)
   - set up Tailwind CSS (by having a custom Filament theme) to process classes in my `resources/views/filament` folder and include them in the compiled CSS

 Some helpful documentation pages: